-If you have SSD, your hearing loss can be helped with a hearing aid which transmits sounds from the deaf ear to a hearing aid in your better ear.
+If you have SSD, you can assist your hearing loss by using a hearing aid that sends sounds from your deaf ear to a hearing aid in your better ear.

-Hearing loss in one ear can arise from a number of different conditions, including:
+Hearing loss in one ear can be caused by a variety of disorders, including:

-Hearing aids can be of considerable help to people with hearing loss in one ear.
+Hearing aids can be quite beneficial to persons who have hearing loss in one ear.

-A hearing aid that picks up sound from your deaf side and transmits it to the better ear is called a CROS hearing aid.
-With a CROS solution you can hear sounds on your deaf side.
-This is particularly helpful when you are engaged in conversation in a challenging environment such as a noisy room, in a moving car or in a group discussion.
+A CROS hearing aid is one that detects sound from your deaf side and delivers it to your better ear.
+You can hear noises on your deaf side with a CROS solution.
+This is especially useful when conversing in a difficult situation, such as a noisy room, a moving automobile, or a group debate.